 Heat Safety

-The City of Carlton is encouraging the citizens of Carlton to buddy up with our most vulnerable and at risk citizens over the next few days to help ensure their safety throughout the upcoming heatwave.
-If you know of someone that needs to be checked on please call the City of Carlton at 503-852-7575 for non-emergency welfare checks, for emergencies contact 911.
-The Carlton Police Department will be conducting safety checks on at risk citizens that are reported to the City in addition to at risk individuals that they are already aware of.
+The City of Carlton always encourages its citizens to buddy up with our most vulnerable and at-risk citizens during extreme heat to help ensure their safety throughout any heat waves.
+If you know of someone who needs to be checked on, please call the City of Carlton at 503-852-7575 for non-emergency welfare checks and, for emergencies, contact 911.
+The Carlton Police Department often conducts safety checks on at-risk citizens that are reported to the City in addition to at-risk individuals that they are already aware of.
 You may also call Chief Martinez at 503-852-3805 or 971-241-9152 and leave a message, if for some reason he doesn’t answer he will return your call in a timely manner.

 To prevent illness and injuries, the Carlton Police Department recommends the following safety tips from the American Red Cross and National Safety Council: